-- C2 An entity shall apply this Standard retrospectively, in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, except as specified in paragraphs C3-C6. - C3 When applying this Standard for the first time, an entity is not required to make adjustments to the accounting for its involvement with either: - (a) entities that were previously consolidated in accordance with AASB 127 Consolidated and Separate Financial Statements and Interpretation 112 Consolidation Special Purpose Entities and, in accordance with this Standard, continue to be consolidated; or - (b) entities that were previously unconsolidated in accordance with AASB 127 and Interpretation 112 and, in accordance with this Standard, continue not to be consolidated. - C4 When application of this Standard for the first time results in an investor consolidating an investee that was not consolidated in accordance with AASB 127 and Interpretation 112 the investor shall: - (a) if the investee is a business (as defined in AASB 3), measure the assets, liabilities and non-controlling interests in that previously unconsolidated investee on the date of initial application as if that investee had been consolidated (and thus applied acquisition accounting in accordance with AASB 3) from the date when the investor obtained control of that investee on the basis of the requirements of this Standard. - (b) if the investee is not a business (as defined in AASB 3), measure the assets, liabilities and non-controlling interests in that previously unconsolidated investee on the date of initial application as if that investee had been consolidated (applying the acquisition method as described in AASB 3 without recognising any goodwill for the investee) from the date when the investor obtained control of that investee on the basis of the requirements of this Standard.
-Any difference between the amount of assets, liabilities and non-controlling interests recognised and the previous carrying amount of the investor's involvement with the investee shall be recognised as a corresponding adjustment to the opening balance of equity.
+- C2 An entity shall apply this Standard retrospectively, in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors, except as specified in paragraphs C2A-C6. - C2A Notwithstanding the requirements of paragraph 28 of AASB 108, when this Standard is first applied, an entity need only present the quantitative information required by paragraph 28(f) of AASB 108 for the annual reporting period immediately preceding the date of initial application of this Standard (the 'immediately preceding period').
+An entity may also present this information for the current period or for earlier comparative periods, but is not required to do so. - C2B For the purposes of this Standard, the date of initial application is the beginning of the annual reporting period for which this Standard is applied for the first time. - C3 At the date of initial application, an entity is not required to make adjustments to the previous accounting for its involvement with either: - (a) entities that would be consolidated at that date in accordance with AASB 127 Consolidated and Separate Financial Statements and Interpretation 112 Consolidation - Special

+Purpose Entities and are still consolidated in accordance with this Standard; or

+- (b) entities that would not be consolidated at that date in accordance with AASB 127 and Interpretation 112 and are not consolidated in accordance with this Standard. - C4 If, at the date of initial application, an investor concludes that it shall consolidate an investee that was not consolidated in accordance with AASB 127 and Interpretation 112, the investor shall: - (a) if the investee is a business (as defined in AASB 3 Business Combinations), measure the assets, liabilities and noncontrolling interests in that previously unconsolidated investee as if that investee had been consolidated (and thus had applied acquisition accounting in accordance with AASB 3) from the date when the investor obtained control of that investee on the basis of the requirements of this Standard.
+The investor shall adjust retrospectively the annual reporting period immediately preceding the date of initial application.
+When the date that control was obtained is earlier than the beginning of the immediately preceding period, the investor shall recognise, as an adjustment to equity at the beginning of the immediately preceding period, any difference between: - (i) the amount of assets, liabilities and non-controlling interests recognised; and - (ii) the previous carrying amount of the investor's involvement with the investee. - (b) if the investee is not a business (as defined in AASB 3), measure the assets, liabilities and non-controlling interests in that previously unconsolidated investee as if that investee had been consolidated (applying the acquisition method as described in AASB 3 but without recognising any goodwill for the investee) from the date when the investor obtained control of that investee on the basis of the requirements of this Standard.
+The investor shall adjust retrospectively the annual reporting period immediately preceding the date of initial application.
+When the date that control was obtained is earlier than the beginning of the immediately preceding period, the investor shall recognise, as an adjustment to equity at the beginning of the immediately preceding period, any difference between: - (i) the amount of assets, liabilities and non-controlling interests recognised; and